yeehaa123/presentation-moonconf/slides.md

 <!---

 Unfortunately, frameworks also have the same flaws as prefab houses.
+In the words of James Russell Lowell:

+"Compromise makes a good umbrella, but a poor roof."

-They function as a 'one size fits all' solution.
-While this may help you get started in the beginning, they often make it difficult to scale and customize later on.
+Frameworks are a 'one size fits all' solution.
+This may help you quickly get started, but often make it difficult to scale and customize later on.

 While I have nothing against frameworks, I would argue that they have little to do with architecture.
-Architecture is about finding specific solutions to specific problems.
-To make, spaces livable for the individual users.
+Architecture is about finding specific solutions to specific problems, To make spaces livable for the individual users.
 Framework tend to do the opposite.

 -->
 ---